synergiance/SynMediaPlayer/README.md

 - Retry loading video button
 - Looping support
 - Interactive seek bar
+- Aspect ratio selection

 # How to set up
-1. Download the unity package from the releases page (Currently in pre-release)
+1. Download the unity package from the releases page
 2. Before dragging anything into your scene, add a TextureWorkaround component to a gameobject high in your scene hierarchy (above where you'll be placing the screen)
 3. Add the 5 render textures to the TextureWorkaround component's texture array, and disable the gameobject.
 4. Drag in the SMP Video Players prefab (any one) anywhere